glouppe/info8006-introduction-to-ai/lecture5.md

 ## Elimination

-*Summing out*, or **eliminating**, a variable from a factor is done by adding up the submatrices formed by fixing the variable to each of its values in turn.
+*Summing out*, or **eliminating**, a variable from a factor is done by adding up the sub-arrays formed by fixing the variable to each of its values in turn.

 For example, to sum out $A$ from $\mathbf{f}\_3(A, B, C)$, we write: